simonbowly/math-code-guidelines/README.md

 * Immutable objects.
 Immutable objects represent input and output data in a structured and descriptive way.
 Because their data cannot change, there's no possibility of side effects.
 Use frozen structures (`frozenset`, `tuple`) and [dataclasses](https://docs.python.org/3/library/dataclasses.html) to define them.
+(Open question here re: whether to enforce immutability in code (e.g. [pyrsistent](https://pyrsistent.readthedocs.io/en/latest/)) or rely on the "Python is an adult programming language" mantra.

-* Objects with well-defined invariants.
+* Mutable objects with well-defined invariants.
 Classes help you to define a public API for methods that users of the object should call (users being functions or other classes).
 Note that in Python there's no enforcement of public/private so you have to rely on naming conventions and documentation.
 Before and after any public method is called on the object, invariant checks should be made.